 A tick will sneak up on you or your dog, take up residence on your body, administer a painless bite into the skin and engorge itself with blood.
+A single tick bite can transmit multiple pathogens as well as creating secondary infections and allergic reactions.
+Do you know what to do and how to protect yourself?

 The tick is often mistaken as an insect but is actually a small arachnid.
 Ticks are external parasites (ectoparasites) that feed on the blood of mammals, birds, some reptiles and amphibians.
 The term for diet consisting of only blood is called hematophagy.